 The Herfindahl-Hirschman Index (HHI) was employed to measure the credit concentration risk in sectorial distribution as well as geographical distribution of the Bank's loan portfolio.
 The HHI is defined as the sum of the squares of the relative portfolio shares of all borrowers (these portfolio shares are calculated using risk-weighted assets (RWAs)).
 Well-diversified portfolios have an HHI close to 0, whilst the most concentrated portfolios have a number close to 1.
-In line with international best practice,

-Prudential Regulation Authority's mapping model was used to translate the Bank's HHI into a capital charge from a prescribed capital add-on range on ranges to HHI as seen below:
+The Bank of England Prudential Regulation Authority's mapping model was used to translate the Bank's HHI into a capital charge from a prescribed capital add-on range on ranges to HHI as seen below: